izzyjorgensen/izzyjorgensen.github.io/about.markdown

 During my undergrad, I worked as a research assistant for Dr. Dustin Garrick at the University of Oxford researching rural-to-urban water reallocations around the world.
 This experience would lead me to an MSc at the University of Oxford in Water Science, Policy and Management and then a World Bank contract writing a background paper for their flagship report on institutional solutions to water scarcity in the Middle East and North Africa, all amid Covid-19 lockdowns.

 Shortly thereafter, I followed my advisor to the University of Waterloo to undertake my PhD in Social and Ecological Sustainability, inspired by my department's social-ecological systems research and university's reputation for innovation.
 I submitted my dissertation in July and defend this coming September, meaning I am on the job market so get in touch!

+<a href="mailto:isabeljorgensen97@gmail.com" class="button email-button">✉️ Email Me</a>

+Check out my [Google Scholar](https://scholar.google.com/citations?user=CXfNqccAAAAJ&hl=en) or [LinkedIn](https://www.linkedin.com/in/isabeljorgensen/)

+If you want to learn more about me, you can also see [this feature](https://uwaterloo.ca/environment-resources-and-sustainability/blog/water-runs-through-isabel-jorgensens-journey) from the University of Waterloo!

+My undergraduate thesis is available [here](https://www.researchgate.net/publication/373114325_An_Investigation_of_the_Impacts_of_a_Rural-to-Urban_Water_Transfer_on_Nutrient_Loading_to_the_Salton_Sea_California) for anyone interested in nutrient fluxes at the Salton Sea from mid-19th century to 2013.